 Each form teacher is responsible for the pastoral welfare of their pupils and the main point of contact for parents.
 They are there to greet pupils and parents at the start and end of each day, as a means of effective direct communication.
 Our form periods allow pupils to build positive relationships with pupils, and our small class sizes enable us to really know the children.

 Using our online registers, we can track and monitor the behaviour of our pupils.
-Our Deputy Head has responsibility for pastoral matters, and reports to staff regularly on all matters.
+Our Assistant Head (Pastoral) has responsibility for pastoral matters, and reports to staff regularly on all matters.
 All pupils have contributed to our mutually agreed Code of Conduct and abide by them.

 As well as form staff, pupils have a wider network of trusted adults that support them.
 These include the Headmaster, our chaplain, matrons and independent listeners.
 We use ‘Worry boxes’ for pupils to share any concerns they may have if they wish.
 Our PSHCEe sessions are opportune times to reinforce key themes, such as rights, responsibilities and rules.
 Our Police Liaison Officer visits the school and our pupils take part in workshops with external agencies covering a variety of topics from drug awareness, keeping safe and e-safety.
 We have organised talks by the NSPCC on important safeguarding matters, ‘Stay Safe, Speak out’, as well as arranging for all pupils to undertake First Aid Training.